 Your GP has rightly asked for you to have an MRI of your neck as pain from neck injury can often radiate to the shoulders as well.
-However if the MRI is only of the neck it may well have not excluded and muscle or nerve entrapment in the shoulder.
+However if the MRI is only of the neck it may well have not ruled out any muscle or nerve entrapment in the shoulder.

-You say that as well as pain you often having tingling in your fingers – this could be a sign of a nerve being impinged in the shoulder area – particularly the ulnar nerve.
+You say that as well as pain you often experience tingling in your fingers.
+This could be a sign of a nerve being impinged in the shoulder area – particularly the ulnar nerve.
 This is particularly possible if the tingling is present in the 4th and 5th fingers.

 Unfortunately with muscle injury it can often take longer for healing to occur as oxygen - an essential part of the process - is not as easily absorbed by the muscles as it is my other parts of the body.

 A chiropractor/ osteopath may also help as they can help realign your body posture and manipulate your muscles and joints and this can help relieve the tension and pain you are experiencing.